 The Rooms field states which rooms the customer requested.
 If those rooms are free, they will be automatically selected for you.
 It’s always a good idea to check this matches.

-If the customer entered any other information with their booking request, this will be shown in the Administration Notes.
+If the customer entered any other information with their booking enquiry, this will be shown in the Administration Notes.
 You should read this in case there is anything you need to know.

 You can change any information on the form in the same way as you would for any other booking.